bamalgieri/salifort-motors-turnover-analysis-project/README.md

 counts, missing-value count, duplicate count, and SHA-256 fingerprint before running the analysis.

-The reported metrics were reproduced on Linux.
-With the same pinned Python and package versions on Windows, XGBoost produced platform-dependent probability differences; use Linux when exact metric reproduction is required.
+The saved results were generated on Linux with Python 3.13.5 and the package versions listed in `requirements.txt`.
+The notebook records the operating-system and machine details for the executed run.
+A separate Windows run produced different XGBoost probabilities, so exact cross-platform metric equivalence is not claimed.

 ## Supporting materials